 Arsenal shrugged.
 “A guy gets around.”

-A hag of a woman rose from the floor in the shadows.
-She scowled and cursed at the youths.
-“Granny will kill you all for coming here and attacking a poor defenseless lady,” she hissed.
+A hag of a woman rose from the floor in the shadows, scowling and cursing at the youths.
+“Granny will kill you all for coming here and attacking a poor, defenseless lady,” she hissed.

 Meanwhile, Hippolyta charged the woman called Stompa.
-She grabbed her by the heavy armor she wore and heaved her high in the air.
-She crashed down on her shoulders and gasped as her special boots were rendered useless.
+Grabbing the heavy-set woman by the heavy armor she wore, she heaved her high in the air.
+Stompa crashed down on her shoulders and gasped as her special boots had been rendered useless by the Amazon.